OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-OLED-Expansion.md

 ![photo](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/oled-onion-display.png)

-For detailed specifications of the product itself, see our [article on the OLED Expansion](#oled-expansion).
+>You can learn more about the technical specifications of the OLED expansion in our [OLED Expansion hardware overview](#oled-expansion)

 ### Command Usage